mull-project/FileCheck.py/docs/05-check-commands.rst

 CHECK
 -----

-``CHECK`` command simply means something has to be in input given to FileCheck.
+``CHECK`` command means that a given string or a regular expression must be present in input provided to FileCheck.

 Create a new file ``CHECK.check`` with the following contents: